What is labware calibration? Why should you do it?

 Calibrate labware when you’re running a protocol for the first time.
 If the run went well then you do not need to calibrate again in order to run this protocol again.

 If someone else in your lab runs a different protocol with the same labware they may do a new calibration.
 This will overwrite the calibration for the labware that you previously saved.
-If everyone is calibrating correctly this should not be a problem.
+The current calibration status of the labware in each protocol is displayed in the app when the protocol is uploaded.

 Is the problem your labware definition or calibration?